Quick Take

 Evolution and Origins

 The evolution and origins of pufferfish are not well understood.
-Pufferfish, also known as blowfish, is a group of fish that are known for their unique ability to inflate their bodies into a sphere-like shape as a defense mechanism.
+Pufferfish, also known as blowfish, are a group of fish that are known for their unique ability to inflate their bodies into a sphere-like shape as a defense mechanism.
 This group of fish is found in various regions around the world, including the coasts of Japan, Africa, and the Americas.

 The earliest known pufferfish fossils date back to the Eocene epoch, approximately 56 to 33 million years ago.
-These ancient fossils suggest that pufferfish have existed in their current form for a long time, and have likely undergone little evolution over this time.
+These ancient fossils suggest that pufferfish have existed in their current form for a long time and have likely undergone little evolution over this time.

 Pufferfish belong to the family Tetraodontidae, which is part of the order Tetraodontiformes.
 This order of fish is characterized by having four large, fused teeth that form a beak-like structure, and is thought to have evolved from ancient, bony fish that lived in the oceans millions of years ago.